AldenCutler/owstats/README.md

 # owstats

-data analysis tool I made for fun to look at my Overwatch stats.
+data analysis tool I'm making for fun to look at my Overwatch stats.

 after games, it takes a screenshot of the scoreboard, splits it into rows and sections per player and per stat, and then uses OCR to read the text from each section